Close

 Christina McSheffrey

-(Female Doctor/Female Tourist/Sweetheart/Ground Con) has spent the last 7 years in Phoenix, Arizona, where she got her BA in Theatre at Grand Canyon University, and has since worked as an actor, improviser and teaching artist.
-Some favorite acting credits include: Juliet in Romeo and Juliet and Maria in Twelfth more(Female Doctor/Female Tourist/Sweetheart/Ground Con) has spent the last 7 years in Phoenix, Arizona, where she got her BA in Theatre at Grand Canyon University, and has since worked as an actor, improviser and teaching artist.
+(Female Doctor/Female Tourist/Sweetheart/Ground Con) is from Phoenix, Arizona, where she got her BA in Theatre at Grand Canyon University and worked as an actor and teaching artist.
+Some favorite acting credits include: Juliet in Romeo and Juliet and Maria in Twelfth Night (Flagstaff Shakespeare Festival); Miranda in The more(Female Doctor/Female Tourist/Sweetheart/Ground Con) is from Phoenix, Arizona, where she got her BA in Theatre at Grand Canyon University and worked as an actor and teaching artist.
 Some favorite acting credits include: Juliet in Romeo and Juliet and Maria in Twelfth Night (Flagstaff Shakespeare Festival); Miranda in The Tempest (Southwest Shakespeare Company).
-She taught theatre at The Phoenix Theatre Company, Childsplay Theatre, and Phoenix Conservatory of Music.
-Christina also enjoys running, singing, and spending time with her friends and family.
+She taught theatre and voice at The Phoenix Theatre Company, Childsplay Theatre, and Phoenix Conservatory of Music.
+Love to her friends and family. @chefboyartina

 Calder Meis